2016 shooting of Dallas police officers: Perpetrator

 On May 1, 2014, during his deployment, Johnson was accused of sexual harassment by a female soldier, who sought a protective order against him and said that he needed mental health counseling.
-The accusation was made after the soldier reported four pairs of women's underwear missing from her laundry bag.
-A "health and welfare inspection" of soldiers' rooms found one pair in Johnson's quarters, while a soldier discovered the remaining three in Johnson's pocket.
+The accusation was made after the soldier reported four pairs of women's underwear missing from her laundry bag; they were later recovered from Johnson's quarters and person during an inspection.
 Upon being confronted about it, Johnson fled with the undergarments and attempted to dispose of them in a nearby dumpster.
 He then lied that a female civilian acquaintance gave the underwear to him, but the female soldier confirmed that they were in fact hers.